Edit an existing page

 Sign in to edit your page:

-- Recall: If you are not on campus, you will need to use Wheaton's VPN (virtual private network).
+- If you are not on campus, you will need to use Wheaton's virtual private network (VPN).

-- Use Firefox to navigate to your page and scroll to the bottom.
+- Use your browser to navigate to your page and scroll to the bottom.
 Click the Editor Login link that appears faintly in the page footer, and sign in using your wID and email password.
-Of course, you can't sign in to pages you aren't authorized to edit.
+You can not sign in to pages you aren't authorized to edit.

-- Review the title of the page and move within the body block (the first block of text) to the section you wish to edit.
+- Review the title of the page.
+Move within the body block (the first block of text) to the section you wish to edit.
 Be sure the Visual tab is selected.